-Information on Neem Speciality oil (Azadirachta indica)
+Information on Neem Essential oil (Azadirachta indica)

 The tree is part of the mahogany family – Meliaceae and it is one of two species in the genus Azadirachta, native to India, Sri Lanka, Malaysia, Bangladesh and Pakistan.